 The Alliance is working with governments, international organisations such as UNICEF, and health companies to identify these kinds of bottlenecks and introduce a range of solutions to ensure a more rapid but safe movement of health-related shipments across borders.

-These solutions can include digitising pre-shipment authorisations that have long relied on paper-based, in-person submissions for each shipment of healthcare-related products.
+These solutions can include digitalising pre-shipment authorisations that have long relied on paper-based, in-person submissions for each shipment of healthcare-related products.
 For vaccine imports in some African countries, the application and approval process can take as long as two weeks, leading to inventory challenges and higher storage costs.

 Alliance projects rely on automation to speed the process while ensuring there is still effective oversight to determine the origin and effectiveness of the medicines and supplies in any shipment.
-Digitised systems also make for easier collaboration among the various government agencies responsible for healthcare related imports, including customs departments and health ministries.
+Digitalised systems also make for easier collaboration among the various government agencies responsible for healthcare related imports, including customs departments and health ministries.

-As a result, suppliers benefit from more transparent, predictable, and efficient trade processes that no longer rely so heavily on in-person application and authorizations as well physical inspections of shipments when they arrive at their destinations.
+As a result, suppliers benefit from more transparent, predictable, and efficient trade processes that no longer rely so heavily on in-person application and authorisations as well physical inspections of shipments when they arrive at their destinations.